 How to Retrieve OBD2 Codes Without a Scanner

 Most people call a mechanic or technician if something goes wrong with their car.
 The expert will help address the issue in a more precise and specific manner.
-However, an OBD2 auto scanner can also help you figure out the source of problems that are related to engine of your vehicle.
+However, an OBD2 auto scanner can also help you figure out the source of problems that are related to the engine of your vehicle.
 (OBD2 trouble codes are components of the troubleshooting system.)

 A scanner can be purchased in order to resolve the problems with your vehicle; however, be sure to read this guide about the best OBD2 scanners before buying so you can make a well-informed purchase.
 Fortunately, there are also other ways to retrieve the codes without a scanner at all.